 Article 4 of the Basic Act on Education states that the national and local governments shall take measures to provide financial assistance to those who, in spite of their abilities, encounter difficulties in receiving education for economic reasons.

-The MEXT and the MHLW implemented the Practical Work Promotion Programme for Persons with Disabilities that promotes workplace training in cooperation with other related organizations, seminars and business tours to enhance understanding of corporate employment, and to give advice from disabled employment advisors or the disabled work support team.
-The MEXT and the MHLW closely cooperated also within the Triangle project for cooperation between family, education and welfare, which began in 2018.
+MEXT and the MHLW implemented the Practical Work Promotion Programme for Persons with Disabilities, which promotes workplace training in cooperation with other related organizations, seminars and business tours to enhance understanding of corporate employment, and to provide advice from disabled employment advisors and a disabled work support team.
+MEXT and the MHLW also worked on the Triangle project, which began in 2018 to promote cooperation between family, education and welfare.

-The government supports the improvement of schools’ facilities.
-Assistance is also provided, if necessary, for the construction or extension of school buildings or for large-scale renovation projects such as lifts, slopes and toilets for the persons with disabilities.
-National subsidies are also provided for the maintenance of necessary equipments such as 3D copy facilities, FM hearing aids, VOCA (voice output communication support aid), portable crime prevention bells, school buses, etc. According to the Special Needs Education School Facilities Development Guidelines, four key points help to secure the facility environment: accounting for the educational needs of each child with disabilities to guide service responses services; establishing a high-level functional environment, capable of adapting to change; ensuring a healthy and safe infrastructure; to maintain the facilities in good condition, in cooperation with the local community.
+The government supports the improvement of school facilities.
+Assistance is also provided, if necessary, for the construction or extension of school buildings or for large-scale renovation projects such as lifts, slopes and toilets for persons with disabilities.
+National subsidies are provided for the maintenance of necessary equipment such as 3D copy facilities, FM hearing aids, VOCAs (voice output communication support aids), portable crime prevention bells and school buses.
+According to the Special Needs Education School Facilities Development Guidelines, four key points help to secure the facility environment: accounting for the education needs of each child with disabilities to guide service responses services; establishing a high-level functional environment capable of adapting to change; ensuring a healthy and safe infrastructure; and maintaining the facilities in good condition, in cooperation with the local community.

-In special needs education schools, six forms of “self-reliance activities” (i.e. maintenance of health, psychological stability, formation of human relationships, understanding of the environment, movement of the body and communication) have been established at all education levels to offer a flexible educational programme aligning to the child's disability.
+In special needs education schools, six forms of ‘self-reliance activities’ – maintenance of health, psychological stability, formation of human relationships, understanding of the environment, movement of the body and communication – have been established at all education levels to offer a flexible education programme aligning to a child’s disability.
 For example, for visually impaired students, guidance is given on how to walk while using a cane, the use of touch adhering to supplement visual information, and the use of visual aids such as amblyopic lenses and enlarged video equipment.
-To guide self-reliance activities, teachers assess each student's actual situation, develop an individual education plan and develop instruction based on it.
-Finally, in special needs education classes in regular schools, the curriculum is based on a special instruction plan, which is the same as the one used in special needs education schools.
+To guide self-reliance activities, teachers assess each student’s situation, develop an individual education plan and develop instruction based on it.
+Finally, in special needs education classes in regular schools, the curriculum is based on a special instruction plan which is the same as that used in special needs education schools.

-According to article 3 of the Educational Personal Certification Law, it is compulsory to hold a general education certificate, to obtain a special needs education certificate.
-This means that all teachers holding a special needs education license are also qualified general education teachers.
-As a result, Japanese teachers who hold a special needs education certificate can move from special needs education to general education or from general to special needs education during their career (Song, 2016).
+According to Article 3 of the Educational Personal Certification Law, it is compulsory to hold a general education certificate in order to obtain a special needs education certificate.
+This means that all teachers with a special needs education license are also qualified general education teachers.
+As a result, Japanese teachers with a special needs education certificate can move from special needs education to general education or from general to special needs education during their career.

 Since 2017, the overhaul of the teacher certification system has made it mandatory for ordinary school teachers to take at least one pre-service course on special needs education.
 However, there is no mention of mandatory training on inclusive education.

-In 2017, there were 67,977 special needs education school teachers, of which 52,829 were teachers with a license for disability.
-In order to acquire the knowledge necessary to deal with several types of disabilities, teachers shall take courses on the different types of disabilities.
+In 2017, there were 67,977 special needs education school teachers, of which 52,829 had a license for disability.
+In order to acquire the knowledge necessary to deal with several types of disabilities, teachers must take courses on the different types of disabilities.

-In the evaluation document on implementation measures (2014) and the Inclusive Education System Construction Model Project Results Report, the MEXT identified indicators linked to inclusive education and to measures to “promote special needs education that meets the needs of each individual”, such as the number of individual plans for students with special needs, the participation rate in teacher training in special and inclusive education, and the number of special committees created on education for students with special needs.
+In a 2014 evaluation document on implementation measures and the Inclusive Education System Construction Model Project Results Report, MEXT identified indicators linked to inclusive education and to measures to ‘promote special needs education that meets the needs of each individual’, such as the number of individual plans for students with special needs, the participation rate in teacher training in special and inclusive education, and the number of special committees created on education for students with special needs.